natecavanaugh/alloy-ui-dev-extension/chrome/README.md

 # AlloyUI Devtools Extension for Chrome

 ## Instructions
-Download the alloyui.crx file and drag it into Chrome.
-At the bottom in the area where the dowloads are usually placed, you'll get a prompt asking to install the plugin.
-Press Continue, and away you go.
-Just go to a page with AUI or YUI on it, and you're all set.
+Download the alloyui.crx file and in Chrome, go to Window > Extensions.
+Drag the crx file into the window, and it should present you with a prompt asking if you'd like to install.
+Press Continue, and you should be good to go :)